Pensacola Family-Friendly Mardi Gras Guide

 Laissez les bon temps rouler!

 I am always a little sad when Christmas ends.
-We have all this build up and an advent calendar full of activities and then BAM! in two days, it all ends and the tree and festive decorations vanishes a week or two after that.
+We have all this build up and an advent calendar full of activities and then BAM! after a beautiful two days, it all ends and the tree and festive decorations vanishes a week or two after that.

 But then, I remember….
 IT IS TIME FOR THE GOOD TIMES TO ROLL!